CaptainDesAstres/Simple-Blender-Render-Manager/README.md

 # Blender-Render-Manager
-A Python script to manage multiple blender rendering tasks on Linux
+A Python script to manage a list of blender rendering tasks on Linux

-Still in developpment

 (Write in approximative english by a french approximative english speaker!
-Be indulgent!)
+Be forgiving!)